Very good condition

 Fiberglass originals always have a base colour and gorgeous 'visible' fibres in the shell itself.
 Upholstered versions were introduced by Herman Miller a little later using fabrics and textiles designed by the esteemed designer Alexander Girard.

 As with many vintage shells, it does display some marks consistent with its age, however the overall condition is still excellent, in which the price does reflect this.
+Being a lighter colour, there could be some ingrained age to it which may require further cleaning.
 Further pictures of the chair's underside and seatings are available upon request.

 Please also note that the colour of the base may differ slightly from the picture, as the oak base is slightly lighter than the one pictured.